dfgh5067/theoldbattledome/README.md

 The 'Useage' column indicates breakability from 0 - 4
 0 - multiuse (never breaks)
-1 - chance of breaking on each use, and maybe break-on-success Ex.
+1 - chance of breaking on each use, and maybe break-on-success (can't remember, and can't find my notes) Ex.
 Pirate Captains Hat has a 50% chance to break on each use (entered in db as "1,0.5") 2 - once per battle
 3 - perma-break on success or by random roll on each use